igralkin/Github-API-Exploration/README.md

 1. Open the notebook in [Google Colab](https://colab.research.google.com/).
 2. Enter your Personal Access Token (PAT) when prompted.
 3. Run the provided examples to test the functionality.

+## **Reflection**

+This project helped me understand how to work with APIs, handle rate limits, and use pagination effectively.
+It also improved my skills in documenting processes and ensuring reproducibility.